 “You’re a freak,” he said.

 But he got up.
-He followed her home and stood in the doorway as Jasmine’s mother gave her one of her hard looks.
-He didn’t respond to her brother’s attempts to start a conversation with him.
-He accepted the blankets her mother handed him with his eyes to the floor.
-He curled up in them in the corner on the floor and finished the hot chocolate.
-He wouldn’t meet Jasmine’s eyes.
+He followed her home and stood mutely in the doorway as Jasmine’s mother gave her one of her hard looks.
+He didn’t respond to her brother’s attempts to start up a conversation with him.
+Keeping his eyes trained to the floor, he accepted the blankets her mother handed him without a word in response.
+Clutching them tightly around him, he curled up in a corner on the floor and finished the hot chocolate.
+He refused to meet Jasmine’s gaze.

 Tim frowned.
 She could see the gears ticking in his head.
 “You don’t know boys.
 You shouldn’t have interfered.
 They probably had good reason to kick him out, and now you’ve brought him into the house.”

 The small cone-cocoon of blankets suddenly stood.
 “Sorry.
 I’ll leave.”

 “I-it’s m-my fault.”

 “T-t-that he g-got kicked out...p-please let him s-stay.”

 “We are not a boarding house, Jaz; and what do you mean your fault?”
 Then his eyebrows rose.
 “Wait, he ain’t one of the kids you got expelled, is he?”

 She cringed.
 Her fault—her fault—just trying to help—didn’t think—